Liquid Death: Products

 Liquid Death is also a producer of NFTs, which they called Murder Head Death Club.

+As of 2023, its water was no longer sourced from the Alps.
+It is now bottled in Bland, Virginia or Mackay, Idaho (according to the label on the cans).

+On July 17, 2025, it was announced that Liquid Death would be launching a line of energy drinks in January 2026 as "better-for-you energy drink line."
+Their line of energy drinks will only contain 100 mg of caffeine.
+In an interview with The Wall Street Journal, Liquid Death's founder, Mike Cessario, stated, "We thought, ‘Let’s have a sane level of caffeine, that’s equal to a cup of coffee, because it seems like the category has gone a little caffeine-crazy".
+They will also not contain sugar or artificial sweeteners like sucralose and aspartame.
+Four flavors were confirmed for the launch (Tropical Terror, Scary Strawberry, Orange Horror, and Murder Mystery).

+On an October 17, 2025 podcast, Tim Pool called out Liquid Death owner, Mike Cessario, for not "ponying up" to honor a bet he had made.
+This led to a viral moment where Mike responded only for Tim to point out that Liquid Death deceived consumers with a promise to "donate 10% of the profits from each can sold", something Mike said was false.
+Tim Pool then showed the archived screenshots of Liquid Death's website that said exactly that.

 History

-Delaware native Mike Cessario, a graphic designer who previously worked as a Netflix creative director, was inspired to create Liquid Death after watching a Vans Warped Tour in 2009, in which concert goers would drink water out of Monster Energy cans to stay hydrated.
-Cessario stated he wondered why no one had marketed water in a manner similar to Monster.
-For marketing, Cessario emphasized interestingness, which he believed would transition into organic shares on social media.
+Delaware native Mike Cessario, a graphic designer, was inspired to create Liquid Death after watching a Vans Warped Tour in 2009 where concertgoers drank water out of Monster Energy cans.
+Cessario was inspired to market water in a manner similar to Monster.

 The company originated with Cessario and three other partners, including a bartender and an artist.
-Before he and his partners chose the name Liquid Death, they thought over different names for the company such as "Southern Thunder".
+Before he and his partners chose the name Liquid Death, they thought over different names for the company (such as "Southern Thunder").
 Cessario filed a trademark application for the term "Liquid Death" with the United States Patent and Trademark Office on July 6, 2017.
 He produced a video advertisement to gauge market interest in the product, which received three million views before the water was available to consumers for purchase.
 Within a few months of release, the company had over 100,000 "likes" on Facebook, more than brands such as Aquafina had generated in their history on the platform.